-- Don't Attract Bees: Kangaroo paw flowers contain diluted nectar that won't attract bees.
+- They don't attract bees: Kangaroo paw flowers contain diluted nectar that won't attract bees.
 On top of this, bees won't even come near red kangaroo paw flowers because they can't see the color red.
 These traits are especially beneficial if you're allergic to these flying insects but wish to frequently work in and around your flower garden!

-- Use as a Sunblock for Plants: Because these plants can withstand intense heat and sunlight, larger varieties can be planted in a way to provide shade for less tolerant crops.
+- They can act as a sunblock for other plants: Because these plants can withstand intense heat and sunlight, larger varieties can be planted in a way to provide shade for less tolerant crops.
 Kangaroo paws will thrive in the full sunlight while more tender crops can benefit from the filtered sunlight and cooler temperatures.